What to Eat when taking GLP-1 Medications

 2. Mozaffarian, D., Agarwal, M., Aggarwal, M., Alexander, L., Apovian, C. M., Bindlish, S., Bonnet, J., Butsch, W. S., Christensen, S., Gianos, E., Gulati, M., Gupta, A., Horn, D., Kane, R. M., Saluja, J., Sannidhi, D., Stanford, F. C., & Callahan, E. A. (2025).
 Nutritional priorities to support GLP-1 therapy for obesity: A joint Advisory from the American College of Lifestyle Medicine, the American Society for Nutrition, the Obesity Medicine Association, and The Obesity Society.
 Obesity (Silver Spring, Md.), 33(8), 1475–1503. https://doi.org/10.1002/oby.24336

-Disclaimer: This article is for educational purposes only and does not replace individual medical advice.
+Disclaimer: This article is general information only and does not constitute medical advice or an endorsement of any specific medication.
 Always consult your prescriber or relevant health professional for guidance specific to your situation.

 Next